MeenaSoftwareDevelopment/assg2-planning/README.md

 * Platform: Cross Platform (Windows, Mac, Linux)
 * Languages: Python 3.x
 * Collaboration: GitHub
+* Libraries: Probably `prompt_toolkit`, but we'll decide

 ### Project Activities

-1. Review all available projects before deciding which to develop
+1. Review all available projects before deciding which to develop - We chose Connect 4.
 2. Consider your primary target audience (see Possible Project Target Demographics)
 3. Create an overall specification based on user and system requirements (including HCI, game-rules and the game-mechanics (e.g. what are the rules for the game, how will the game be controlled, how will any non-player characters interact, etc.)
 4. Create two different user profiles (based on your selected target type) – these profiles should include basic details regarding individual’s wants and needs associated with the game